 Historically, much of the land that now constitutes the preserve had been farmed, and a house has existed here since 1872.
 From 1965 through 1981, the dwelling served as the homestead of renowned entomologist and author Dr. C. Brooke Worth, who recognized the importance of the site to rare moths and protected the property from insecticide spraying.
 In 1981, he donated 177 acres to TNC for management as a nature preserve.

 Today, after renovations that began in the mid-1990s, Dr. Worth's home is the site of the southern field office for New Jersey chapter staff.

 The Eldora Nature Preserve falls within New Jersey's Southern Pine Barrens.
 The southern extension of the Pine Barrens covers 351,475 acres stretching through Atlantic, Cumberland and Cape May counties.
 The pristine waters of this area feed both the Atlantic and Delaware Bay marshes and bays.
 By protecting the Eldora Nature Preserve, which includes massive oak-pine forests and wetlands that filter water reaching the Delaware Bay, TNC is:

 - Protecting waters that are vital to the local fishing and oyster catching economy;

 - Providing resting, feeding and breeding habitat for vast numbers of waterfowl;

-- Safeguarding high quality habitat for breeding migratory songbirds;
+- Safeguarding high-quality habitat for breeding migratory and year-round birds;

 - Welcoming striped bass, herring and alewife that return from the ocean each year to spawn in rivers and streams; and